-C.3 Product Notes for IBM RS/6000
+Product Notes for IBM RS/6000

 This section provides information for the system administrator.
-It should be read before installing and using the TLZ09 DAT tape drive or TLZ9L autoloader with a host system with the AIX 3.2.5 (or later) operating system.
+It should be read before installing and using the TLZ09 tape drive or TLZ9L autoloader with a host system with the AIX 3.2.5 (or later) operating system.
+The TLZ10 is not supported on IBM systems.

-C.3.1 Modifications Required to Operate the Tape Drive with AIX 3.2.5 (or later)
+Modifications Required to Operate the Tape Drive with AIX 3.2.5 (or later)

-After the TLZ9L tape drive has been properly attached to the SCSI bus, install the device using "smit" or by executing specific commands while logged into the root account.
-Section C.3.1.1 describes how to install the tape drive using the fast-path command (smit dev).
-Section C.3.1.2 describes how to install the device using the command-line interface.
+After the TLZ09 tape drive or TLZ9L autoloader has been properly attached to the SCSI bus, install the device using "smit" or by executing specific commands while logged into the root account.
+The Section "Installing the Tape Drive Using the SMIT Command" describes how to install the tape drive using the fast-path command (smit dev).
+The Section "Installing the Tape Drive Using Command-Line Interface" describes how to install the device using the command-line interface.

-C.3.1.1 Installing the Tape Drive Using the SMIT Command
+Installing the Tape Drive Using the SMIT Command